 Vendor response packets are sent to vendors who:

-We send the Vendor Response Form to get your correct valid seller's permit number, an application for a valid seller's permit number, or the reason no permit is required.
+We send the Vendor Response Form to get your correct seller's permit number, an application for a seller's permit number, or the reason no permit is required.

-Complete and return the Vendor Response Form in the enclosed envelope within ten days of receipt.
+Complete and return the Vendor Response Form within ten days of receipt.

 What if I lose my seller's permit?